mcasey5216/email-taskrunner/README.md

 1. Dependencies
 2. How to Use
+  1. How it Works
-  1. Creating a New Template
+  2. Creating a New Template
-  2. Standards
+  3. Standards
     1. Nested
     2. Header
     3. Fotter